Operation Barbarossa: German-Soviet relations of 1939–40

 The geopolitical disposition of Europe in 1941, immediately before the start of Operation Barbarossa.
 The grey area represents Nazi Germany, its allies, and countries under its control.

 On August 23, 1939, Germany and the Soviet Union signed a non-aggression pact in Moscow known as the Molotov–Ribbentrop Pact.
-A secret protocol to the pact outlined an agreement between Germany and the Soviet Union on the division of the eastern European border states between their respective "spheres of influence," Soviet Union and Germany would partition Poland in the event of an invasion by Germany, and the Soviets would be allowed to overrun Finland, Estonia, Latvia and the region of Bessarabia.
-On 23 August 1939 the rest of the world learned of this pact but were unaware of the provisions to partition Poland.
+A secret protocol to the pact outlined an agreement between Germany and the Soviet Union on the division of the eastern European border states between their respective "spheres of influence", Soviet Union and Germany would partition Poland in the event of an invasion by Germany, and the Soviets would be allowed to overrun Finland, Estonia, Latvia and the region of Bessarabia.
+The rest of the world learned of this pact later the same day, but were unaware of the provisions to partition Poland.
 The pact stunned the world because of the parties' earlier mutual hostility and their conflicting ideologies.
 The conclusion of this pact was followed by the German invasion of Poland on 1 September that triggered the outbreak of World War II in Europe, then the Soviet invasion of Poland that led to the annexation of the eastern part of the country.
 As a result of the pact, Germany and the Soviet Union maintained reasonably strong diplomatic relations for two years and fostered an important economic relationship.
 The countries entered a trade pact in 1940 by which the Soviets received German military equipment and trade goods in exchange for raw materials, such as oil and wheat, to help the German war effort by circumventing the British blockade of Germany.